headec/PersonalWeb/README.md

 - More features to apply in the features folder

-- Resume template in the resume folder
+- Resume template in the resume_template folder